kestra-io/docs/content/blogs/2024-11-06-examples-to-help-build-with-kestra.md

 ### Detect New Files in S3 and process them in Python

-Jumping right in, this workflow is event driven based on files arriving in an S3 bucket.
+Jumping right in, this workflow is event driven based on files arriving in an S3 bucket using the [S3 Trigger](/plugins/aws/triggers/io.kestra.plugin.aws.s3.trigger).
 This is a great way to allow Kestra to make your existing code event driven.

 ```yaml
 id: s3-trigger-python